nning/protonutils/README.md

 ### Default User

-`uid` can be a Steam user name or an SteamID3.
+`uid` can be a Steam user name or a SteamID3.

     $ protonutils config user <uid>